swapnilk30/java-developer-notes/02_CollectionFramework.md

 ## What is the difference between Set and Map?
 ## What is the difference between HashSet and HashMap?

+# Set
+- It is child interface of Collection.
+- java.util package
+- If we want to represent group of individual objects as single entity where **Duplicates are not allowed** and **Insertion Order is not preserved** then we should go for Set.

+## HashSet

+## LinkedHashSet

+## TreeSet

 # Map